-Fiskars are good high-value axes at $25-50.
+Fiskars are good high-value axes.
 They come sharp, durable, and need little care.
 The splitting axes are one of the best cost/performance axes available.
 The chopping axes are good for all-around use.
 The edge will dull with use, but the nylon handle will never break or loosen.

 Some people just don’t like the “plastic” look or feel compared to wood – and that is fair.
 Truthfully I love classic wood-handled axes.
 But I still own many Fiskars axes, and while they aren’t perfect, there is no denying that Fiskars axes get a lot of things right.